Zoro-chi/Coin-Block/README.md

 # Coin Block

-A Crptocurrency app.
+A Cryptocurrency app.

-I made this app to implement what i learnt from chartjs and some redux concepts.
+I made this app to implement what i learnt from chartjs and Ant design.
+It also helped solidify some redux concepts.

 ![coin-block](https://user-images.githubusercontent.com/96382060/189200060-436d0895-00c5-4b31-b685-b2136952ef31.png)